amberpixels/k1/readme.md

 ### Type Casting

-The `abucast` package provides functions for converting between different types:
+The `cast` package provides functions for converting between different types:

 - `AsString`: Convert a value to a string
 - `AsBytes`: Convert a value to a byte slice